- Labial hypertrophy means the labia are larger than normal.

 Yes.
 Tight fitting clotting is usually very uncomfortable for girls who have enlarged labia.
 Some young woman may even complain about having a “bulge” that they find unattractive.
 Try wearing loose fitting underwear, pants, jeans, shorts, etc. You may find that you are more comfortable wearing skirts or dresses some of the time.

 A woman’s labia can come in different shapes and sizes.
 The size or shape usually isn’t a problem and surgery isn’t recommended unless there is major discomfort with certain activities (including intercourse).
-Deciding to have labioplasty is a personal decision but should only be considered after your doctor has answered all your questions.
+Deciding to have labioplasty is a personal decision but should only be considered after your HCP has answered all of your questions.
 Most health care providers will not recommend labioplasty unless they feel that the young woman has completely developed and is mature enough to be able to make her own decision about changing the appearance or look of her labia.

 The hymen is the thin membrane that surrounds the opening to the vagina.
 Hymens can come in different shapes...